-In the cases of estimates for harmonized tract boundaries, as we studied here, there are additional considerations for the large minority of census tracts that involve boundary changes.
+The same general advice applies to estimates for harmonized tract boundaries.
+Here there are additional considerations in the case of the large minority of census tracts that involve boundary changes.
 Estimates for these tracts are imperfect, especially for split tracts, and even more so where census blocks have been divided between two new tracts.
 Error from interpolation is greater for smaller census tracts, which compounds the problem of sampling variability in small tracts.
 Error is greater in more heterogeneous tracts, and in faster growing counties.
 It should be standard practice to scan data for outliers, such as tracts where estimates at time 1 differ greatly from those at time 2, or where the estimate for a given characteristic appears out of line with the estimate for another characteristic that is expected to be highly correlated with it.
 Knowing which tracts have greater potential for estimation error can improve identification of aberrant cases.